 - Check up the competitors.
 See what works, what doesn't work, and what feedback this gets.

 - Draw a wireframe of your app.
 Think about the e-learning app design, features, and logic.

 - Create educational content or partner with educators.

-- Hire a development company to take on the technical part of building your platform or app.
+- Hire a development company to take on the technical part of building your online learning platform or app.